- Application Requirements

 - Experiences which demonstrate these traits may include: volunteer work, international mission work, military service, proficiency in foreign languages, unique life experiences, health training or certification, unique leadership positions, and biomedical research experience.

 All application materials must be received by the application deadline.
 Without all materials, your application will be incomplete.

 |Start Term||Application Type||Available||Deadline|

 |Summer 2020||MUSC Application||July 1, 2019||September 1, 2019|

 Only complete applications will be reviewed for consideration for an interview.
 Applicants selected for interviews will be notified by the end of October.
-Applicant interviews for the 2019-2020 application cycle will be held in November 2019.
+Applicant interviews for the 2019-2020 application cycle will be held on October 28th & 29th and November 4th & 5th.

 Due to the nature of our interview process, no alternate interview dates will be offered.
 All interviews will be in-person on the MUSC campus.
 If you have applied to the Program for this admissions cycle, please leave ALL dates open in the event you are selected for an interview.

 Applicants who are invited to join the Program will receive a letter of acceptance from the Dean of Health Professions by the end of January.
 Classes begin in late May of each year.

 Advanced Placement is a waiver of required coursework included in the PAS curriculum for applicants to the program and/or a waiver of required, coursework included in the PAS curriculum for currently enrolled students in the program which results in the student advancing in the curriculum without completing required curriculum components at the sponsoring institution.
 The MUSC PAS program does not honor Advanced Placement for prior course work or other experiences.

 The Test of English as a Foreign Language (TOEFL) is required for admissions for international students whose native language is not English.
 A minimum score of 550 is preferred.
 The TOEFL score will be evaluated in conjunction with other academic credentials.
 Communication skills which are essential to success as a PA student include reading comprehension, oral communication, and writing.